 Herbaceous Plants in a Northern Winter Landscape

+Annuals are dead by the time winter arrives, and the basal leaves of biennials do not stand tall enough to be able to poke their heads out through the snow cover in the North.
 Herbaceous perennials may die back to ground level, but that does not mean that they necessarily disappear.
-Some turn brown and hang around -- if you let them.
+Some turn brown and hang around (if you let them).
 Sometimes, their above-ground growth remains attractive, despite being dead.

-- Coneflowers (wild birds eat the seeds).
+- Coneflowers (Echinacea; wild birds eat the seeds)

-However, remember to supplement herbaceous plants in your winter landscape design with evergreen trees and shrubs, since the latter offer more winter interest in the landscape.
+However, remember to supplement herbaceous plants in your winter landscape design with evergreen trees and shrubs, since the latter can offer more winter interest in the landscape.